manosijfiu/growic-tasks/README.md

-## This repository is for submitting my tasks to the Growic Cohort.
+## This repository is for the solidity workshop that I am holding at FIU.

 I have cloned the scaffold eth repository and added my contracts here.
-I give all the credits to the Scaffold Eth for this repository and my changes will be only the new contracts other than YourContracts.sol with the help of Scaffold Eth Cohort Trainings.
+I give all the credits to the Scaffold Eth for this repository and my changes will be only the new contracts that can be tracked by the commit history.